Toxikuu/2/README.md

 ## Installation
 2 is still in early development, and you should expect breaking changes.

+**WARNING**
+I'm in the process of transitioning the m-* scripts to their own rust crate, so don't use them as a lot og breaking changes were made.

 However, here's a work-in-progress install script:
 ```bash
 sudo bash <(curl -fsSL 'https://github.com/Toxikuu/2/raw/refs/heads/master/install.sh')